Crisfield, Maryland: Major roads

 West Main Street (MD 413) in downtown Crisfield.
 The four-lane section of the highway within Crisfield's limits is known as "The Strip" among locals.

 The city of Crisfield is accessible by two main state highways: Maryland Route 413 (the main route through the city and is known colloquially as "The Strip") and Maryland Route 667.
 Both routes connect directly to U.S. Route 13, the main north−south thoroughfare of the Delmarva Peninsula.
 Additionally, Maryland Route 358 (Jacksonville Road) leads to the nearby Janes Island State Park, and Maryland Route 460 (Hall Highway) is the main access point to the hospital.
 Maryland Route 380 (Byrdtown Road and Main Street Extension) lead to the Crisfield suburbs of Lawsonia and Byrdtown; this area is commonly referred to by the locals as "Down Neck".

 Major streets not maintained by the state are Somerset Avenue, which is located at the northern edge of town and travels south, paralleling the eastern city boundary and fronted mostly by homes; all of the public schools in the city are located down this corridor.
 There is also Main Street, which provides access to City Hall, the post office, police department, and many of the businesses in the city.
 Main Street merges with Maryland Route 413 near the Crisfield Fire Department, becoming a four-lane boulevard.
 Broadway Avenue, running parallel to Main Street one block south, was once a major business center in the city as well, fronted by many businesses and churches and passed directly through the city's marina; however, it no longer reaches the marina, and a large number of the stores and warehouses along it have closed.

 Bicycles and pedestrians

 As part of expansion of bicycle infrastructure across the state of Maryland, MD 413 inside the city limits received bicycle lanes for almost its full length in 2017.
-There is also a proposal to convert the abandoned Crisfield Secondary Branch alongside MD 413 to a Crisfield–Westover Rail Trail.
-Part of this plan included the bike lanes already installed in Crisfield.
+Plans were also in place to convert the abandoned Crisfield Secondary Branch railroad alongside MD 413 north of the city into a paved rail trail, of which part of the plan included the bike lanes already installed in Crisfield.
+Construction of the rail-trail proceeded in three phases, beginning in 2019 from Crisfield to Davis Lane just south of the center of Marion Station.
+Phase 2 includes the rest of the trail's length and began construction in 2025 in Westover south to the Big Annemessex River.
+The final section, including a bridge over the Annemessex River and creating one continuous trail, anticipates bidding to begin in 2026.